AnglDavd/docker/romm/README.md

 ## 📂 Folder Structure

 RomM expects a specific folder structure for your game library.
 This setup is configured to use the recommended **Structure A**, where your ROMs are organized within a `roms` subfolder inside your main library path.
-For example:
+For example, if your `ROMM_DATA_BASE` is `/opt/romm_data`, your ROMs might be located at:

 ```
-/media/data/Docker/romm/library/roms/Nintendo 64/
+/opt/romm_data/library/roms/Nintendo 64/
-/media/data/Docker/romm/library/roms/PlayStation/
+/opt/romm_data/library/roms/PlayStation/
 ```

 For more details on RomM's folder structure, refer to the official documentation: [RomM Folder Structure](https://docs.romm.app/latest/Getting-Started/Folder-Structure/).